26 July 2021 (Monday)

 The Inter-Asia Cultural Studies Society conference will host its Graduate Conference (26 July 2021) before the Main Conference (28-30 July 2021).
 Our objective is to provide a favourable learning environment for graduate students to present their work-in-progress.
 While graduate students may submit their abstracts to the Main Conference, we encourage graduate students to submit to the Graduate Conference for better networking opportunities and productive faculty feedback.
 A professional development session will be hosted by cultural studies graduates who will share their career paths within and beyond academia.

-- Associate Prof Daniel P S Goh (National University of Singapore)
+- Assoc.
+Prof. Daniel P S Goh (National University of Singapore)

 - Dr Annisa R Beta (The University of Melbourne)